usnistgov/pyPRISM/docs/install/manual.cui.rst

    (OSX/Linux) $ source activate pyPRISM_py3

-Later, when you are ready to exit the environment after the tutorial, you can
+Later, when you are ready to exit the environment, you can type:
-type:

 .. code-block:: bash